51 Facts About Your Eyes

 39. Around 99% of the world’s population will first need reading glasses between the ages of 43 and 50.
 As we age, the lenses in our eyes slowly lose the ability to focus.
 This means that the vast majority of us will need some form of vision correction in our adult lives.

 40. Cleaning your contact lenses with water will do more harm than good.
-Never try and clean your contact lenses with water, whether it is bottled or from the tap.
+If you were weekly, monthly, or extended wear contact lenses never try and clean your contact lenses with water, whether it is bottled or from the tap.
 This can lead to serious eye infections.

 41. Your eyes contain 7 million cones which help you see colour and detail, as well as 100 million cells called rods which help you see better in the dark.
 In order to work well, cones need more light than rods.
 Rods cannot perceive colour, just black, white and gray.
 However, they are very sensitive and tell us the shape of something.